tytydraco/yessleep/out/CO.md

 I said I didn't believe in ghosts, and I suppose a big part of me thinks that it must have been a hallucination or maybe the coffee and bagel was spiked or something... but another part of me knows what I saw.

 Whether I do or don't believe, it doesn't matter.
 Whether you do or don't, that's up to you.
-All I can say for sure is this;
+All I can say is this;

 The next time you think you've seen something in the corner of your eye.
 Don't look.